cem-ergin/rebase-vs-merge-experiment/readme.md

-first commit will have these changes
+first commit will have theanges